Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 	                     ( both ISO and DIN can be used in a project in parallel - e.g. decide on system init on used protocol )
 	- <b>PRJ_DIN_TERMINAL</b> selection of LBS+ Terminal support ( like Fendt Varioterminal ) ( only available if PRJ_DIN9684 is activated )
 	- <b>PRJ_BASE</b> gather base data like tractor speed, distance, ISO GPS, PTO RPM from BUS and make them available independent of receive time
+	- <b>PRJ_MULTIPACKET_STREAM_CHUNK</b> allows to specify the preferred way of receiving multi message data streams.
+If chunk (default) mode is active, the application can perform a parsing on-the-fly of each received burst.
+This allows to reduce the RAM useage for large data streams.
+But in case all data are parsed just after complete receive of all data bye, the <b>linear</b> receive mode is better.
+So switch chunk mode <b>off</b> in those cases.

 \subsubsection ConProcData Process Data Communication Setup Setup of process data support:
 	- <b>PRJ_PROCESS</b> overall activation of process data support
-	- <b>PRJ_GPS</b> activation of DIN 9684 GPS data communication as used by DIN 9684 Fieldstar Terminals
+	- <b>PRJ_FIELDSTAR_GPS</b> activation of DIN 9684 GPS data communication as used by DIN 9684 Fieldstar Terminals
 	- <b>PROC_LOCAL</b> overall activation of local process data - local means that the corresponding ECU measures the data which can be requested by remote ECUs
 		- <b>PROC_LOCAL_STD</b> select standard local process data IsoAgLib::iProcDataLocal_c with measure programs and enhanced management of received setpoints
 		- <b>PROC_LOCAL_SIMPLE_MEASURE</b> select IsoAgLib::iProcDataLocalSimpleMeasure_c for local process data without measure programs to reduce